Svenska Aero Jaktfalken: History

 Jaktfalken was constructed and manufactured by Svenska Aero as a private venture, internally designated the SA-11 for the initial variant.
 The company contacted the Swedish Aerial board, requesting guidelines and wishes for a fighter aircraft.
 When no reply was received, Svenska Aero began to look at foreign designs to get some guidance.
 Jaktfalken was a conventional biplane equipped with an Armstrong Siddeley Jaguar 500 hp 14-cylinder radial engine.
 The landing gear was fixed and there was a skid under the tail.
 The fuselage framework was made of welded beams covered with fabric.
 The fore and aft part of the fuselage was covered in aluminium sheet.
 There was a fuel tank between the engine and the cockpit, which contained enough fuel for 2.5 hours of flying.

 The Swedish Air Force test pilot Nils Söderberg was given the mission to try out the new prototype at the Barkarby air force base.
 After one of his landings, he said, "this is the best aircraft that I have flown so far."

 On November 11, 1929, Jaktfalken was presented for representatives from authorities and the press.
 The Swedish Air administration decided that three Jaktfalken and three British Bristol Bulldog II fighters were to be ordered for comparative tests.

 SA-11 Jaktfalken in the Swedish Air Force as J 5.

-The prototype was bought by the Swedish Air Force on January 9, 1930 for 81,654 Norwegian krone, and given the designation J 5.
+The prototype was bought by the Swedish Air Force on January 9, 1930 for 81,654 Swedish krona, and given the designation J 5.
 By February 1930, the Air administration decided to use a Bristol Jupiter engine as the air force standard engine.
 The designer, Carl Clemens Bücker was forced to modify the two ordered aircraft, by making new engine attachments and make modifications to the fuselage.
 These aircraft were given the name SA-14 Jaktfalken I (or J 6 in the Swedish Air Force).
 The order was followed by a new one for 5 aircraft with Jupiter VII engines in 1930, designated SA-14 Jaktfalken II (or J 6A in the Swedish Air Force).
 During test flights, powerful vibrations were encountered.
 Both Svenska Aero and CFV tried to solve the problem, without success.
 The aircraft was still approved by the Swedish Air Force.
 Bücker and CFV tried to modify the landing gear and the fuselage after the delivery.
 The aircraft had now a more angular fuselage and the Jupiter VIIF was chosen as the engine.
 The Swedish Air Force received three Jaktfalken IIs in 1932.

 Argentine and Japanese military representatives tested the aircraft but placed no orders.
 The sole export order would be from Norway, who ordered one aircraft in 1931, equipped with an Armstrong Siddeley Panther IIIA engine to compare against a Hawker Fury.
 When the Swedish Air Force wanted an additional seven aircraft in 1933, Svenska Aero had been bought by ASJA and the deliveries come from the new manufacturer, who made some minor modifications to the stabilizer and the windshield.